ac-willeke/trekroner-docs/docs/source/methods/02_support_tools/README_integration.md

-# Task 2 | Integration of Municipal Tree Data and ALS Data
+# Task 2 | Integration of Municipal Tree points and Laser-detected Tree Crown polygons

-This repository provides a workflow for preparing municipal tree data for i-Tree Eco analysis and extrapolating the results to full the study area extent, using lidar-segmented tree crowns and auxiliary GIS datasets.
+This repository provides a workflow for preparing municipal tree data for i-Tree Eco analysis and extrapolating the results to full the study area extent, using the lidar-segmented tree crowns and auxiliary GIS datasets.

 ------------